veltzer/demos-python/src/examples/long/zsi/README.md

+# Zsi

-In order to install zsi on Ubuntu you just have to install the python-zsi package.
+In order to install Zsi on Ubuntu you just have to install the `python-zsi` package.